Home financing loans: What you should know

 - Variable rate and variable payment – adjustable rate mortgages (ARM)

 - As you learn more about the types of home financing available, you will notice that some loans appear to have more favorable terms.
 That may indicate that those loans are, indeed, bargains (and it does pay to shop around), but usually it means that those loans could have some feature that is less appealing to borrowers.
 For example, shorter-term loans often have slightly lower interest rates compared to longer-term loans.
 However, the monthly payment for the same amount of principal may be higher because of the shorter term.
-Variable rate loans usually have much lower interest rates to compensate for the risk the borrower accepts that interest rates will rise in the future.
+Variable rate loans often have lower interest rates to compensate for the risk the borrower accepts that interest rates will rise in the future.